Jeux sans frontières: Format

+Weather conditions

 Typically, the programmes were staged outdoors during the European summer months, although occasionally the competition took place indoors, such as the Dutch heat in 1971, staged at the Ahoy Sports Arena in Rotterdam, Netherlands.
 Historic market squares or the grounds of famous buildings were often used for the settings, although the surrounds of swimming pools or quay sides for lakes or the sea were very commonly used.
 The outdoor settings meant that bad weather could often have an impact on the competition, but the games took place regardless of hostile weather conditions.
 Infamously, a freak storm suddenly hit the 1970 Grand Final staged in the Verona Amphitheatre, leading to the unprotected audience having to flee from the torrential rain and the presenters being stranded without protection, but the show continued.

+Grand final

 The series culminated in a grand final, with the most successful team from each country in the series participating.
 Each finalist would qualify by winning their heat.
 If a country won more than one heat, the highest scoring winning team for that country would go to the final.
 Any country that had not won a heat would be represented by the highest scoring team that placed second.
 Occasionally, this meant that a team with a higher score, but who had finished lower than second, would be displaced by a lower-scoring team that had achieved a second place.
 In the rare event that none of the country's teams had achieved a win or second place in any heat (such as GB in 1967, France in 1968 or Portugal in 1979), the highest-scoring team regardless of place would participate in the final.

+Heats

 Each participating broadcaster hosted one heat of the games in its country, with a rotation as to which of them hosted the grand final.
 The winner of the grand final would receive a gold trophy, with the runner-up receiving silver and the third-placed team bronze.
 It was not uncommon for countries to win the grand final with a team that had not won their heat or indeed for countries to win that had not won any heats at all.
 The Swiss won the grand final in both 1972 and 1974, the Germans in 1977, the Italians in 1978, the Portuguese in 1980 and the British in 1981, all with teams that had finished second in their heats and with none of their teams winning any heats at all.
 Portugal won the 1980 series trophy without ever having previously won any heats at all in either of their two series to date.
 The Swiss were twice series winners in 1972 and 1974 despite not winning a single heat in any series for four consecutive series from 1971 to 1974.